CyberSec First Responder® (CFR) Certification

-The CertNexus CFR certification exam domains are:
+The CertNexus CFR certification exam objectives are as follows:

-Domain 1: Threats and Attacks (24%)
+- Threats and Attacks (24%)

-Domain 2: Data Collection and Analysis (23%)
+- Data Collection and Analysis (23%)

-Domain 3: Incident Response Methods, Tools, and Techniques (22%)
+- Incident Response Methods, Tools, and Techniques (22%)

 Key skills measured in the CFR-310 exam are:

-Explaining the purpose and use of attack tools and technique
+- Explaining the purpose and use of attack tools and technique

-Explaining the purpose and use of the social engineering tactic
+- Explaining the purpose and use of the social engineering tactic

-Explaining the purpose and characteristics of various data source
+- Explaining the purpose and characteristics of various data source

-Explaining the purpose and use of post-exploitation tools and tactic
+- Explaining the purpose and use of post-exploitation tools and tactic

-Comparing and contrasting various threats and classify threat profile
+- Comparing and contrasting various threats and classify threat profile

 uCertify provides a study guide for the CFR-310 exam.
-The CFR training course and lab provides coverage of all the exam objectives and helps you learn the key concepts covered in the exam with its learning resources.
+The CFR training course and lab provide coverage of all the exam objectives and helps you learn the key concepts covered in the exam with its learning resources.

 Requirements for CertNexus CyberSec First Responder® (CFR) Certification